multiverse-os/design-guide/go-design-guide.doc.md

-In this exmaple, global variables are used for the spinner subpackages, which contain a single global variable containing all the data needed to load the spinner.
+In this exmaple, global variables are used for the spinner subpackages, which contain a single global variable containing all the data needed to load the spinner. *The default example included with the binary program demonstrates this specific benchmark, and to really get a better picture of the difference between these two methods of checking for blank streams is by testing the benchmark on the largest variety of hardware and foundational software.*

+If you decide to test this benchmark, please share your results with use so we can begin to build a statistical analysis program and datasheet to do better analysis on this and future benchmark led design decisions.*

 In this design, all the spinner packages are optional, and so if a spinner subpackage is only necessary to importat if the spinner is intended to be used.
 And so the status of the global variable makes little to no differnece in this case.